 This is a much later card than the ones we have shown from this maker before, and it is very Art Deco in its design.

-There are two things from which we get this date.
+There are two other things from which we can instantly know this date though.

 The first are the child`s eyes, which are bigger than you would expect.
 This is a nod to the beginnings of what we know as "googly eyes" - and they were first seen in a comic strip by Billy deBeck, which began in 1919, and was called "Barney Google and Snuffy Smith".
 Mr. Google had very large expressive eyes and pretty soon everyone was calling them "googly eyes", encouraged all the more so, slightly later, by a hit song called "Barney Google with the Goo-Goo-Googly Eyes", which was sung by Eddie Cantor, amongst other people.